-In pursuit of this aim, students are entitled to careers education, advice, information and guidance which is -
+In pursuit of this aims and requirements, students are entitled to careers education, advice, information and guidance which meets the following criteria-

 Independent is defined as external to the Academy.
 External resources could include employer visits, mentoring, website, telephone and helpline access.
 Taken together, these external sources could include information on the range of education and training options, including apprenticeships.